FAQs

 1. When Manchester City gives us a game order window, we will email that time frame out to all current members.
 Tickets can only be ordered in the game ticket window—not before or after.
 Be aware, City usually gives tight windows and do not allow exceptions.

 3. If allocated, each supporter will receive an email directly from Man City asking them to pay for their ticket.
+As mentioned above, a separate Matchday Membership is required to purchase tickets through the OSC.

 4. Once the supporter receives their link, they have 48 hours to pay.
 Failure to pay within this time frame means the ticket will be withdrawn.
 (Again, no exceptions.)